avaje/avaje-prisms/README.md

 ## What's a Prism?

 When writing annotation processors the two conventional mechanisms to access the annotations are both awkward. `Element.getAnnotation()` can throw Exceptions if the annotation or its members are not semantically correct, and it can also fail to work on some modular projects.
-(This is one the reasons why `<annotationProcessorPaths>` is required for modular projects but it is seriously limited and technically not correct either: [MCOMPILER-391](https://issues.apache.org/jira/browse/MCOMPILER-391) and [MCOMPILER-412](https://issues.apache.org/jira/browse/MCOMPILER-412)) Moreover, when calling a member with a `Class` return type, you need to catch an exception to extract the `TypeMirror`.
+(This is one the reasons why `<annotationProcessorPaths>` is required for modular projects but it is seriously limited and technically not correct either (See [MCOMPILER-412](https://issues.apache.org/jira/browse/MCOMPILER-412)) Moreover, when calling a member with a `Class` return type, you need to catch an exception to extract the `TypeMirror`.

-On the other hand, `AnnotationMirror` and `AnnotationValue` do a good job of modelling both correct and incorrect annotations, but provide no simple mechanism to determine whether it is correct or incorrect, and provide no convenient functionality to access the member values in a simple type specific way.
+On the other hand, `AnnotationMirror` and `AnnotationValue` do a good job of modeling both correct and incorrect annotations, but provide no simple mechanism to determine whether it is correct or incorrect, and provide no convenient functionality to access the member values in a simple type-specific way.
 While `AnnotationMirror` and `AnnotationValue` provide an ideal mechanism for dealing with unknown annotations, they are inconvenient for reading member values from known annotations.

 A Prism provides a solution to this problem by combining the advantages of the pure reflective model of `AnnotationMirror` and the runtime (real) model provided by Element.getAnnotation(), hence the term Prism to capture this idea of partial reflection.